vagnum08/cpupower-gui/README.md

 To install this program do the following:

+- install build dependencies
 - Clone the repository
+- Change directory to the cloned repo
-- Open a terminal and run `./autogen.sh --prefix=/usr` followed by `make && make install`.
+- Open a terminal in that directory and run `./autogen.sh --prefix=/usr` followed by `make && make install`.

 # Uninstall